Saiguruchandran/CLASSICAL-PLANNING/README.md

 <H3>RESULT:</H3>
-tus the Implementation of Classical Planning Algorithm was executed  successfully.
+thus the Implementation of Classical Planning Algorithm was executed  successfully.